Terry A. Anderson: Early life

 Anderson was born in Lorain, Ohio, on October 27, 1947.
 In Lorain, his father Glen Anderson was the village police officer and, later, when his family moved to Batavia, New York, his mother Lily (Lunn) Anderson was a waitress and his father was a truck driver.
 He was raised in Batavia, New York, and graduated from Batavia High School in 1965.

 A professional journalist, he was in the United States Marine Corps for six years, serving as a combat journalist for five years among Japan, Okinawa, and Vietnam.
 He served two tours of duty in Vietnam during the Vietnam War.
 As a staff sergeant in the Marine Corps, he spent his final year at Ames, Iowa, as a recruiter for the Marine Corps during the Vietnam War.

 After his discharge he enrolled at Iowa State University, graduating in 1974 with dual degrees: one in journalism and mass communication, the other in political science.
 During his studies at Iowa State, he was employed as a part time photographer and reporter at the KRNT radio and television station in Des Moines.
-He then joined the Associated Press, serving in Kentucky, Japan and South Africa before being assigned to Lebanon as chief Middle Eastern correspondent for next two and a half years beginning in 1983.
+He then joined the Associated Press, serving in Kentucky, South Korea, Japan and South Africa before being assigned to Lebanon as chief Middle Eastern correspondent for next two and a half years beginning in 1983.